 "People want to know their lawyer will take over a good share of their burden.
 So, I get to bottom of the case.
 I dump it all out on the table, which helps ensure that all of the evidence and the entire playing field are considered before settling on a strategy.

 "This is one of the reasons that many of my long-standing clients call me for my feedback on non-IP business questions, too.
 With more than 25 years of experience, clients think of me as their trusted advisor."

-Neil has assisted on the technology issues arising in many kinds of commercial transactions.
-He has lead IP teams who analyze new technology being considered for purchase or license, acted on sales of technology assets, drafted technology transfer documentation and advised on design and development agreements which protect clients during the testing and acquisition of technology.
+Neil is a registered Trade-mark Agent in Canada and enrolled for prosecuting trademarks in the United States.
+He has also advised many clients with issues ranging from infringement concerns to knowing the playing field of the competition, often relating to technology used in the oil and gas industry.
+In addition to his work with energy-related IP, Neil has helped with the technology issues arising in many kinds of commercial transactions.
+He has led IP teams who analyze new technology being considered for purchase or license, acted on sales and acquisitions of technology assets, drafted technology transfer documentation and advised on design and development agreements which protect clients during the development, testing and commercialization of technology.